appsody/website/content/docs/stacks/stacks-overview.md

 ## Contributing a stack

 If you would like to contribute a stack, you would need to submit a pull request and decide which repository you think is most suitable, corresponding to the stability level of your stack.
 We will review it, provide further guidance and request changes as necessary.
 If we agree that the new stack fulfils the criteria of your chosen repository, we will approve, merge and release your stack.
-When we release your stack, the following will occur:
+When the stack is released:
-- A template archive for each stack template will be generated
+- A template archive is generated for each stack template
-- A docker image of the stack will be pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
+- A docker image of the stack is pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
-- The indexes for each repository will be updated
+- The indexes for each repository are updated

-These same steps will occur for subsequent pull requests updating your stack.
-If you would like to move the stack to a different repository, you will need to submit a pull request, changing the stack from the current repository to the new repository directory.
+To move a stack from incubator to stable, or experimental to incubator, stack maintainers need to submit a pull request, changing the stack from the current repository to the new repository directory.
 We will make a decision with regards to whether or not your stack fulfils the criteria of the new repository.